AI Education

-AI Is No Longer Optional: Why 2026 Is the Year to Get AI-Ready
+AI Is No Longer Optional: Get AI-Ready in 2026

 You Already Use AI — You Just Don't Realize It